Otumian-empire/swift-python/exercise0.md

 # Exercise 0 ( Set up)
 Some believed programming was meant for some particular individuals with some particular skills, which before felt almost true, due the complexity of the tokens used to instruct the computer at the time.
 Guido van Rossum and the community, made it possible and simpler, through Brian Kernighan and Dennis Ritchie, for anyone with the least interest in learning how to instruct a computer to perform some basic task, the opportunity to do so.
-It is our dream that many would also learn how to code by introducing them to Python from ground zero.
+It is our dream that many would also learn how to code by introducing them to programming in Python from ground zero.

 ## Aim